 Denali Rail Tours Combine Independent Travel with Comfort, Luxury

-Don’t let the word “tour” in Gray Line Alaska’s Denali rail tours fool you.
-The only pre-planned aspect of the multi-day Denali train tours is the transportation to and from Denali National Park and Preserve from one of several Alaska destinations.
+Don’t let the word “tour” in Gray Line Alaska’s Denali Rail Tours fool you.
+The only pre-planned aspects of the multi-day Denali train tours is the transportation to and from Denali National Park and Preserve from one of several Alaska destinations and the lodging.
 The rest is up to you and just how adventurous you want to be.
-These Denali National Park rail and motor coach tour packages include travel and some lodging accommodations, and can be easily added to an existing Alaska travel itinerary.
+These Denali National Park Rail Tour packages include travel and accommodations, and can be easily added to an existing Alaska travel itinerary.

 Denali National Park Rail Tours

-Offering the flexibility of independent travel and the convenience of letting someone else handle logistics, a rail tour to Denali National Park is a thrilling travel experience.
-Denali National Park takes its name from the Athabascan word Denali (“the great one”), which is what the area’s indigenous people call the 20,320-foot peak in the heart of the park.
-(Its official name is Mount McKinley after former President William McKinley, but most Alaskans call it Denali.)
+Offering the flexibility of independent travel and the convenience of letting someone else handle logistics, a Rail Tour to Denali National Park is a thrilling travel experience.
+Denali National Park takes its name from the Athabascan word Denali (“the great one”), which is what the area’s indigenous people named the 20,310-foot peak in the heart of the park.
 Weather permitting, majestic Denali can be seen from hundreds of miles south and at several viewpoints along the rail from Seward, Anchorage or Fairbanks to the park.
-Gray Line’s Denali rail tours include plenty of free time to explore the area and Denali National Park.
+Gray Line’s Denali Rail Tours include plenty of free time to explore the area and Denali National Park.
 A variety of wildlife can be discovered at Denali National Park: grizzly and black bears, caribou, and moose are common sights in the park, as well as smaller animals such as arctic squirrels and foxes.
 One of the most popular ways to experience the park is by hopping on a wildlife viewing tour such as the Tundra Wilderness Tour or the Denali Natural History Tour.

 See Denali Your Way